 - This VERY affordable plastic spiral vegetable slicer would make a great gift idea for foodies, vegetarians, and anyone who enjoys good food!

 - Simply place vegetable or fruit on prongs, turn wheel while pushing base toward blade.

 Even one of the biggest pasta lovers in the world (that would be me) thought the zucchini noodles, tomatoes, and shredded Parmesan made a delicious meal.
 Served with a colorful tossed salad, this meal is an excellent way to get your daily vegetable serving count up.

 I haven’t used the slicer for coleslaw yet, but it occurs to me how much it’ll simplify the process – cabbage, peppers, carrots.. all sliced in one place for an especially lovely coleslaw.

 The spiral slicer isn’t, of course, just limited to vegetables.
 Just look at the cute apple strips above.
 You don’t even have to core the apple before using the spiral slicer.
 Just cut off the top of the apple, place it on the spiral slicer and push it through the blade.
 In seconds, you have cool little rings for fruit salads, oatmeal, pastries, or snacks.
 Honestly, I could sit a bowl of apples on the end of the counter and my bunch will walk right past them 100 times a day.
 But if I put a dish with spirals or strips out… BAM!
 They disappear.

 I’ll be using the spiral slicer regularly and can’t wait to find exciting and cool new ways to get the most out of it.
-See Paderno World Cuisine A4982799 Tri-Blade Plastic Spiral Vegetable Slicer for more information.
+See Paderno World Cuisine A4982799 Tri-Blade Plastic Spiral Vegetable Slicer (Amazon link) for more information.
 I highly, highly recommend this slicer.